-AT: School of Mathematics, University of Birmingham, United Kingdom, a.c.treglown@bham.ac.uk.
+AT: School of Mathematics, University of Birmingham, United Kingdom, a.c.treglown@bham.ac.uk, research supported by EPSRC grant EP/V002279/1. that there are ordered graphs H for which the behaviour of the Ramsey number is vastly different to their underlying unordered graph.
 Other than Turán and Ramsey problems, another central branch of extremal graph theory concerns Dirac-type results; that is, minimum degree conditions that force fixed (spanning) structures in graphs.
 In a recent paper, Balogh, Li and the second author [3] initiated the study of Dirac-type results for ordered graphs.
-Their main focus was on $perfect\ H$ -tilings, though they also raised other Dirac-type problems (see [3, Section 8]).
-In both the ordered and unordered settings, an H-tiling in a graph G is a collection of vertex-disjoint copies of H contained in G. An H-tiling is perfect if it covers all the vertices of G. Perfect H-tilings are also often referred to as H-factors, $perfect\ H$ -packings or $perfect\ H$ -matchings.
+Their main focus was on perfect H-tilings, though they also raised other Dirac-type problems (see [3, Section 8]).
+In both the ordered and unordered settings, an H-tiling in a graph G is a collection of vertex-disjoint copies of H contained in G. An H-tiling is perfect if it covers all the vertices of G. Perfect H-tilings are also often referred to as H-factors, perfect H-packings or perfect H-matchings.
 H-tilings can be viewed as generalisations of both the notion of a matching (which corresponds to the case when H is a single edge) and the Turán problem (i.e., a copy of H in G is simply an H-tiling of size one).
 Balogh, Li and Treglown [3] raised the following question.